4zwazo/x-days-of-devops/log.md

 **Progress**:

 - Learn the importance of the VPC
-- Lean about subnets, route tables, security groups, network gateways, etc
+- Lean about subnets, route tables, security groups, internet gateway, etc
 - Understanding the default VPC
 - Understanding Region and Availability Zone, and their impact
 - Creating custom VPC
+- Launch EC2 instances and connect to then via ssh

 **Thoughts**: Creating a custom VPC was challenging.
 With persistence and perseverance I was able to get it done.
 I am longer using the default VPC.